belfortk/babylon-websocket-demo/README.md

-Demo on how to share Babylon models via WebSockets using socket.io
+Demo on how to share Babylon models via WebSockets using socket.io.

-Instructions:
+Write on Medium.com up can be found [here](https://medium.com/p/a54f401c7f69/).

+Installation instructions:

-git clone
+1. git clone
-npm install
+2. npm install
-npm run start
+3. npm run start
-open localhost:3000
+4. open localhost:3000